CodeGerm/realtime-spark/README.md

 Set of infrastructure Docker images and Docker compose to create a realtime spark system

 The project inscludes following docker containers:

-1. hadoop-docker : a docker container with hadoop/yarn cluster with spark assembly preinstalled
+1. hadoop-docker : a docker container with hadoop/yarn cluster with spark assembly preinstalled.

-2. spark-jobserver-docker :  a docker container with spark jobserver which is pointing to the yarn cluster container mentioned above
+2. spark-jobserver-docker :  a docker container with spark jobserver which is pointing to the yarn cluster container mentioned above.

 # How to run the realtime-spark